pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 >     - Each DM-worker node can connect to the `port` of all DM-master nodes (`8261` by default).
 >     - The TiUP nodes can connect to the `port` of all DM-master nodes (`8261` by default).
 >     - The TiUP nodes can connect to the `port` of all DM-worker nodes (`8262` by default).

->
-> - More `master_servers.host.config` parameters can be found: [master parameter](https://github.com/pingcap/dm/blob/master/dm/master/dm-master.toml).
->
-> - More `worker_servers.host.config` parameters can be found: [worker parameter](https://github.com/pingcap/dm/blob/master/dm/worker/dm-worker.toml).
+For more `master_servers.host.config` parameter description, refer to [master parameter](https://github.com/pingcap/dm/blob/master/dm/master/dm-master.toml).
+For more `worker_servers.host.config` parameter description, refer to [worker parameter](https://github.com/pingcap/dm/blob/master/dm/worker/dm-worker.toml).

 ## Step 3: Execute the deployment command